 After the President leaves the Rand house the table clock in the hall that Chance is watching indicates 10:30, but it chimes twelve times, even though he's been told several times that they are very accurate.

 Like the anonymity of Chance himself, Sellers, who was British, incorporated an accent that was neither wholly British nor American, creating a distinct alien feel to his character.
 The same has been said over the years about the so-called "French" accent of his Inspector Clouseau.

 The trivia items below may give away important plot points.

 The inscription "Life is a state of mind" is on Rand's tomb and also serves as the last line in the movie.
 These words were also inscribed on Peter Sellers' own tomb, when he died a year after the movie was released.

-The South African Publications Control Board ordered that the final minutes of this film be cut from the South African release print as the scene showing Chance walking on the water surface "might offend many South African Christians".
+The South African Publications Control Board ordered that the final minutes of this film be cut from the South African release print because the scene showing Chance walking on the water surface "might offend many South African Christians".